dangtv/BIRDS/README.md

 ## Integrated systems

-BIRDS is integrated with other systems to enable some features of the `birds` command.
+BIRDS is integrated with other systems to enable some features (verification, counterexample generation, ...) of the `birds` command.
 These systems can be installed as follows:

 * PostgreSQL database >= 9.6: [https://www.postgresql.org/download/](https://www.postgresql.org/download/)
-  * PL/sh extension for PostgreSQL: available at [https://github.com/petere/plsh](https://github.com/petere/plsh)
+  * PL/sh extension for PostgreSQL (for only option `--dejima`): available at [https://github.com/petere/plsh](https://github.com/petere/plsh)

 * Z3 >= 4.8.7: The binary files can be downloaded at [https://github.com/Z3Prover/z3/releases](https://github.com/Z3Prover/z3/releases).
 To install the `z3` command, create a symbolic link in `/usr/bin` to the `z3` binary file:
   ```bash